+A successful brand integrates images, words, products, services, people, and places to create an experience for the customer.
 It's the consistent ability to tell a compelling story.
 No matter how small or insignificant something seems, an opportunity exists to create an unforgettable experience.
 Everything down to the price list for laundry services that you place inside guestrooms is an opportunity to showcase your brand.
 We believe that everything communicates.

 It’s not enough to build a great product.
 The market is filled with great products; ask your competitors.
 To truly be a world-class brand, Smarthinking Inc. insists that the client's product be remarkable!

 2. Are you being yourself?
 Are you being original?